Guide to Hosting COVID-19 Vaccination Clinics for Community-Based Organizations

 - Handling vaccine side effects.
 Side effects following a COVID-19 vaccination, such as a sore arm at the injection site and flu-like symptoms, are common.
 Work with the vaccine provider to develop protocols for monitoring vaccine recipients for at least 15 minutes after they get a vaccine.

-Remind vaccine recipients about the second dose (if needed).
-If you provide the Pfizer-BioNTech or Moderna vaccine at your vaccination clinic, be sure to remind vaccine recipients about the need to get a second dose.
+Remind vaccine recipients about the need to get all recommended doses, when eligible.
 Also include this information in your outreach materials for community members.